-What I did get to experience is the craziness of being able to see art from 300+ premier galleries from all over the world.
-This includes Gagosian Gallery, Galerie Perrotin, White Cube, Tokyo Gallery and others representing the different art capitals like Berlin, New York, Madrid, and Shanghai.
+What I did get to experience is the craziness of being able to see art from 300+ premier galleries.
+This includes Gagosian Gallery, Galerie Perrotin, White Cube, Tokyo Gallery, and others representing the different art capitals like Berlin, New York, Madrid, and Shanghai.

 My guide suggested that since this was my first time, I shouldn’t get a floor plan.
-It was best to walk around and go to the booths which I was drawn to.
+It was best to walk around and go to the booths that I was naturally drawn to.
 Spanning four floors of the Messeplatz, it’s impossible to explore and see everything in a day.
-This how you can also see what you genuinely like and what your taste is when it comes to art.
+This is how you can find out what you genuinely like and what your taste is when it comes to art.

-Self-portraits also drew me in, perhaps because selfie culture is perhaps one of the oldest art forms we’ve had.
-There was Anthony McCall’s ‘Four Figures’ from Galerie Thomas Zander, Alfredo Jaar’s ‘Self Portrait’, and Jurgen Klauke’s ‘Es war ein schoner Tag, eis ich dachte.’
+Self-portraits also drew me in, perhaps because selfie culture is one of the oldest art forms we have.
+There was Anthony McCall’s ‘Four Figures’ from Galerie Thomas Zander, Alfredo Jaar’s ‘Self Portrait,’ and Jurgen Klauke’s ‘Es war ein schoner Tag, eis ich dachte.’

-As a first timer, I was truly drawn to Unlimited.
-The floor dedicated to live art installations and larger-than-life pieces.
-I haven’t seen anything like it and trust that only Basel can host massive art works without any difficulties.
+As a first-timer, I was genuinely drawn to Unlimited—the floor dedicated to performance art installations and larger-than-life pieces.
+I haven’t seen anything like it.
+Trust that only Basel can host massive artworks like these without any difficulties.

-Xu Zhen, one of contemporary Shanghai’s most prolific artists was there with ‘Nirvana.’
-The live art installation served as a commentary on capitalism.
+Xu Zhen, one of contemporary Shanghai’s most prolific artists, was there with “Nirvana.”
+The piece served as a commentary on capitalism.
 Baccarat and roulette tables were set up, constructed using sand mandala, a ritual symbol of colored sand used by Tibetan Buddhist monks.
-The casino set up to watch the artist completed the feel of what it’s like to gamble with life for the sake of greed.

-Several pieces take off from the #MeToo movement.
-‘Open Secret’ by Andrea Bowers.
-Two long walls are covered back to back with banners that document several public figures and their history of sexual harassment accusations.
+Several pieces take off from the #MeToo movement “Open Secret” by Andrea Bowers featured two long walls are covered back to back with banners that document several public figures and their history of sexual harassment accusations.
 These include Dustin Hoffman, the Red Hot Chili Peppers, Marilyn Manson, and Charlie Rose.

-‘Breathing’ by Monica Bonvicini is a hanging steel structure made of bels that hit the floor like a psychotic dance, “refers to contemporary feminist politics and the presence of powerful female figures.”
+“Breathing” by Monica Bonvicini is a hanging steel structure made of belts that hit the floor like a psychotic dance, “refers to contemporary feminist politics and the presence of powerful female figures.”

 This is but a fraction of what I saw after a few hours.
-When it comes to Art Basel, here in the city where it all started 40 years ago, there is a need to go back, if possible every day the fair is open.
+When it comes to Art Basel, there is a need to go back, if possible, every day the fair is open.
 Add to this how Basel itself becomes a museum with Parcour installations all over the city.
-Each museum in this art capital also offers its own fare along with events like Photo Basel, which focuses on international photography.
+Each museum in this art capital also offers its fare along with events like Photo Basel, which focuses on international photography.